Nocterra-Consulting/MegaCore/README.md

 An Arduino core for most 64 and 100-pin AVRs, all running the [Urboot](#write-to-own-flash) bootloader.
 This core requires at least Arduino IDE v1.8, where v1.8.9 or newer is recommended.
 IDE 2.x should also work.

-*From MegaCore version 3 and onwards, the Optiboot bootloader has been replaced by the [Urboot bootloader](https://github.com/stefanrueger/urboot/), which is superior to Optiboot.
-It's smaller, faster, and has automatic baud rate detection.
-Other cool features the bootloader provides but are not utilized by MightyCore are user program metadata stored in flash (that can easily be viewed by Avrdude -xshowall) and chip erase functionality.
+*From MegaCore version 3 and onwards, the Optiboot bootloader has been replaced by the superior [Urboot bootloader](https://github.com/stefanrueger/urboot/).
+It's smaller, faster, and has automatic baud rate detection, and can read and write to EEPROM.
+Other cool features the bootloader provides but are not utilized by MightyCore are user program metadata stored in flash (that can easily be viewed by Avrdude -xshowall) and chip-erase functionality.
 If you already have Optiboot installed and don't want to replace it with Urboot, you can still upload programs without any compatibility issues.
 However, if you're burning a bootloader to a new chip, Urboot is the way to go.*